PayFlexSA/payflex-prestashop-1-module/Readme.md

-# PayFlex Gateway for PrestaShop 1.7
+# PayFlex Gateway for PrestaShop

-A payment gateway integration for PrestaShop 1.7 that enables PayFlex payment processing.
+A payment gateway integration for PrestaShop that enables PayFlex payment processing.

 ## Features
-- Seamless integration with PrestaShop 1.7
+- Seamless integration with PrestaShop 1.6 and 1.7
 - Secure payment processing
 - Easy installation and configuration
-- Legacy support for PrestaShop 1.7.x versions
+- Supports PrestaShop versions 1.6.x and 1.7.x

 ## Requirements
-- PrestaShop 1.7.x
+- PrestaShop 1.6.x or 1.7.x
 - PHP 7.2 or higher

 ## Installation